 Based on how low interest rates were in 2020, Mohtashami believes we’ll see the average mortgage interest rate inch upward in 2021.
 But it is difficult to see it going above 4% since we’re still in the thick of the COVID-19 pandemic, he says.
 “The COVID-19 crisis was a deflationary event that sent bond yields and mortgage rates lower than they traditionally would have gone in a normal recession.”

 Any increase we may see in mortgage rates hinges on the health of the U.S. economy, and Mohtashami maintains that is dependent on how we handle the pandemic.
-“If we don’t execute on getting a vaccine, then mortgage rates could stay around these low levels,” he says.
 “Once we get a vaccine distributed and better treatments, that last 10 million Americans who are still unemployed should be able to find work.
-That income, plus the fiscal aid and monetary aid should drive up inflation just a little bit higher, and demand should be higher and growth should be back to normal … Slow and steady growth of the U.S. economy will be the primary driver of higher mortgage rates next year.”
+That income, plus the fiscal aid and monetary aid, should drive up inflation just a little bit higher.
+Demand should be higher and growth should be back to normal.
+Slow and steady growth of the U.S. economy will be the primary driver of higher mortgage rates next year,” he says.

 Lawrence Yun, Chief Economist with the National Association of Realtors

-Yun believes that mortgage rates will remain stable in 2021 — with the potential for a slight increase from the all-time low of 2.71% we saw in 2020 for 30-year, fixed rate mortgages.
-“In 2021, I think rates will be similar or modestly higher, maybe 3%” he says.
+Yun believes that mortgage rates will remain stable in 2021 — with the potential for a slight increase from the all-time low of 2.65% we saw in early 2021 for 30-year, fixed-rate mortgages.
+“In 2021, I think rates will be similar or modestly higher, maybe 3%,” he says.
 “So mortgage rates will continue to be historically favorable.”

-Yun thinks the Federal Reserve’s actions are critical to the direction mortgages rates will go.
-“The Federal Reserve has indicated they want to pursue this low interest rate policy for a long period, over the next two or three years, “ he says.
+Yun thinks the Federal Reserve’s actions are critical to the direction mortgage rates will go.
+“The Federal Reserve has indicated they want to pursue this low- interest rate policy for a long period, over the next two or three years,” he says.
 While the Federal Reserve doesn’t directly control mortgage rates, Yun agrees with the conventional wisdom that its actions will indirectly impact rates — and can help keep them low in 2021.

 If you’re considering a mortgage refinance you may not want to wait long, as many of the experts we talked to expect rates to rise in the second half of 2021.